veysph/Prod-TF/Virtual Site/f5xc-ce-aws/README.md

 **SSH Key Pair:**
 - EC2 Key Pair for SSH access to F5XC CE instances

+**Please have a look at [this document](AWS-PREREQUISITES.md).
+It contains all the aws cli commands needed to create the basic AWS infrastructure if needed.**

 ### F5 Distributed Cloud Requirements

 #### 1. F5XC Account